siaut/ECS-Audit-Log/README.md

 Added audit log feature to audit delete, upload events for S3 protocol.

-## 1. Configure each ECS node to forward logs to the ecs-syslog server:
+## 1. Configure each ECS node to forward logs to a syslog server(ecs-syslog):

 sudo vi /etc/rsyslog.conf